Azerbaijan: Energy and natural resources

 Two-thirds of Azerbaijan is rich in oil and natural gas.
 The oil industry dates back to the ancient period.
-Arabian historian and traveler Ahmad Al-Baladhuri discusses the economy of the Absheron Peninsula in antiquity, mentioning its oil in particular.
+Arabian historian and traveller Ahmad Al-Baladhuri discusses the economy of the Absheron Peninsula in antiquity, mentioning its oil in particular.
 There are many pipelines in Azerbaijan.
 The goal of the Southern Gas Corridor, which connects the giant Shah Deniz gas field in Azerbaijan to Europe, is to reduce European Union's dependency on Russian gas.

 The region of the Lesser Caucasus accounts for most of the country's gold, silver, iron, copper, titanium, chromium, manganese, cobalt, molybdenum, complex ore and antimony.
 In September 1994, a 30-year contract was signed between the State Oil Company of Azerbaijan Republic (SOCAR) and 13 oil companies, among them Amoco, BP, ExxonMobil, Lukoil and Equinor.
 Western oil companies have been able to tap deepwater oilfields untouched by the Soviet exploitation.
 International academics consider Azerbaijan as one of the most important oil exploration and development regions.
 The State Oil Fund of Azerbaijan was established as an extra-budgetary fund to ensure macroeconomic stability, transparency in the management of oil revenue, and safeguarding of resources for future generations.